 We have very limited experience operating commercial-scale ethanol and isobutanol facilities.
 Accordingly, we may encounter significant difficulties operating at a commercial scale.
-We believe that our future facilities will, like the

-Agri-Energy Facility, be able to continue producing ethanol during much of the Retrofit process.
+We believe that our future facilities will, like the Agri-Energy Facility, be able to continue producing ethanol during much of the Retrofit process.
 We will need to successfully administer and manage this production.
 Though ICM and the employees of Agri-Energy and Redfield are experienced in the operation of ethanol facilities, and our future development partners or the entities that we acquire may likewise have such experience, we may be unable to manage ethanol-producing operations, especially given the possible complications associated with a simultaneous Retrofit.
 Once we complete a commercial Retrofit, operational difficulties may increase, because neither we nor anyone else has significant experience operating a pure isobutanol fermentation facility at a commercial scale.
-The skills and knowledge gained in operating commercial ethanol facility, and we may be required to expend significant time and money to develop our capabilities in isobutanol facility operation.
+The skills and knowledge gained in operating commercial ethanol facilities or small-scale isobutanol plants may prove insufficient for successful operation of a large-scale isobutanol facility, and we may be required to expend significant time and money to develop our capabilities in isobutanol facility operation.
 We may also need to hire new employees or contract with third parties to help manage our operations, and our performance will suffer if we are unable to hire qualified parties or if they perform poorly.

 We may face additional operational difficulties as we further expand our production capacity.
 Integrating new facilities with our existing operations may prove difficult.
 Rapid growth, resulting from our operation of, or other involvement with, isobutanol facilities or otherwise, may impose a significant burden on our administrative and operational resources.
 To effectively manage our growth and execute our expansion plans, we will need to expand our administrative and operational resources substantially and attract, train, manage and retain qualified management, technicians and other personnel.
 We may be unable to do so.
-Failure to meet the operational challenges of developing and managing increased isobutanol production, or failure to otherwise manage our growth, may have a material adverse effect on our business, financial condition and results of operations.
+Failure to meet the operational challenges of developing and managing increased production of isobutanol and/or ethanol, or failure to otherwise manage our growth, may have a material adverse effect on our business, financial condition and results of operations.